vincentherrmann/vincentherrmann.github.io/_posts/2016-09-21-wavelets-i.md

 = c_3(-10)
 $$

-The order of the paths is jumbled, as are the colors of the path segments (those are, in fact, exactly reversed).
-But in the end, they generate the same result.
+The order of the paths is jumbled, as are the colors of the path segments (those are in fact exactly reversed).
+But in the end they generate the same result.
 But while we can verify the identity $\phi_n(t) = x_n(t)$ for $n={1, 2, 3}$, this seems a bit magical and is nothing more than a nice observation.
-We need a proof, that the identity holds for all $n$.
-Luckily, that's not too difficult to accomplish via induction.
+We need a proof that the identity holds for all $n$.

 Let's start with our two progressions $(1.11)$ and $(1.12)$: